 PQ Pursuit Support Crews

 PQ Pursuit competitors are required to bring a support crew.
-The support crew is there to assist the team in the build up, for pre-race organisation, strategy, navigational advice, map preparation, support during the event and in the aftermath.
-The support crew will organise, pack, unpack and transport race equipment.
+The support crew is there to assist the team in the build up, for pre-race organization, strategy, navigational advice, map preparation, support during the event and in the aftermath.
+The support crew will organize, pack, unpack and transport race equipment.
 They will almost certainly cook, clean, provide mechanical assistance and shelter along with giving moral, emotional and motivational support.

 For those people who love the concept of an expedition adventure race, but didn’t necessarily wish to compete, it is a uniquely rewarding and enjoyable way to experience the event up close.
 Those who have already experienced an Edition of Primal Quest will almost certainly remember a time when things feel like they have hit rock bottom.
 Imagine the difference when you arrive at the next transition area and your support crew is offering you clean clothes, dry shoes and socks, warm food, hot drinks, somewhere warm and dry to rest and a positive outlook on your progress and race prospects.
 As long as you can drag yourself out of that oasis of ‘relative’ comfort then you are much more likely to finish Primal Quest with a good support crew helping you along the way.